-McKinsey Wiltermuth is serving as the Project Coordinator for the Greene County Family Justice Center, which is an internationally recognized best practice model for communities to address the needs of domestic violence survivors and their families.
-McKinsey previously worked as the Case Manager for a domestic violence shelter.
-She worked to create an environment with survivor-driven success in her efforts assisting survivors in achieving a life free from violence.
-She attended Missouri State University, graduating with a bachelor's degree in Criminology in 2017.
-She received the Newman Civic Fellowship and the Student Talent and Recognition award for her Excellence in Service.
+McKinsey Wiltermuth serves as the project coordinator for the Greene County Family Justice Center, an internationally recognized best-practice model for communities to address the needs of domestic violence survivors and their families.
+McKinsey previously worked as the case manager for a domestic violence shelter, where she worked to assist survivors in achieving a life free from violence.
+She attended Missouri State University and graduated with a bachelor's degree in criminology in 2017.
+She received the Newman Civic Fellowship and the Student Talent and Recognition Award for Excellence in Service.

-I learned so many skills as a Criminology major.
+I learned so many skills as a criminology major.
 One that I wasn't a huge fan of at the time but has been a great asset to have is the research component.
-I learned a lot about asking questions, never being afraid to question why something is done a certain way.
+I learned a lot about asking questions and never being afraid to question why something is done a certain way.
 Like any other college student, I also learned a lot about time management.

 Job shadow your entire time in college.
 Even if you think you know what you want to do as a career, you can never have too much information about other professions.
 Even if you only go for 2 hours, go!
 Even if you aren't sure it will be a good fit for you, go!
 If nothing else, you will gain an appreciation for the other professions within the field, which will help you better do your job when you graduate.

 Pick a major related volunteer activity (for me it was a domestic violence shelter) and go for 5 hours a month.
 It is absolutely doable, and it will again give you information on what you think you like to do and insight into the inner operations of that profession.
 It also shows future employers that you are dedicated to something.
 You might not have a lot of work experience, but volunteer work and internships count for just as much if you can show consistency and what you learned.